farabi1038/free-genai-bootcamp-2025/lang-portal/README.md

 A comprehensive web application for language learning, featuring vocabulary management, study activities, progress tracking, and personalized learning experiences.

+## Backend — Lang Portal

+### Business Goal:
+A language learning school wants to build a prototype of learning portal which will act as three things:
+Inventory of possible vocabulary that can be learned Act as a  Learning record store (LRS), providing correct and wrong score on practice vocabulary A unified launchpad to launch different learning apps

+You have been tasked with creating the backend API of the application.

+Technical Restrictions:
+Use SQLite3 as the database
+You can use any language or framework
+Does not require authentication/authorization, assume there is a single user

+## Frontend — Lang Portal

+### Business Goal:
+A language learning school wants to build a prototype of learning portal which will act as three things:
+Inventory of possible vocabulary that can be learned Act as a record store, providing correct and wrong score on practice vocabulary A unified launchpad to launch different learning apps

+You have been tasked with creating the frontend API of the application.
+The fractional CTO has made strong recommendation that you settle on a frontend stack that is being commonly adopted and optimized for AI prototyping services.

+The frontend application should powered by your backend API.

+Technical Restrictions:
+The technical stack should be the following:
+Typescript (statically typed javascript)
+Tailwind CSS (css framework)
+Vite.js (frontend tool)
+ShadCN (UI components)

 ## Project Overview

 The Language Learning Portal is a full-stack application designed to help users learn new languages through various interactive activities.
 The application consists of a React frontend with TypeScript and a Go backend with SQLite database, providing a complete solution for vocabulary management and study tracking.